Why Is Halloween Bad According to Theravada Buddhism?

 On Halloween, one is like an actor.
 One dresses up in full costume.
 While there are jokes and laughs, one of the goals is making it “believable” and “realistic”.
 Suppose you want to put scars on your face with a black eye and blood dripping down your face while holding a knife.
 Do you really want that to happen in your future life?
 When you praise such costumes and put lots of thought and effort into the makeup, do you really want to have this happen to yourself or to that person who is dressed up?

 Try to think of all the costumes, especially the best ones.
 Usually the more wicked and gory “the better” according to Halloween standards.
-Unless of course you are an abstract artist who dresses up as a can of soda or something.
-In that case, I’m just not sure how to judge this :).
-You could dress up as something wholesome, like a good fairy or a philanthropist throwing fake money around as if it were really fake money.
+Unless, of course, you are an abstract artist who dresses up as a can of soda or something.
+In that case, I’m just not sure how to judge this 😃.
+You could dress up as something wholesome, like a good fairy or a philanthropist throwing fake money around as if it were real money.
 That might be okay, but what will you do next year?
-Just like the actor, eventually she will land a part where bad karma is committed.
+Just like the actor, different roles happen and eventually she will land a part where bad kamma is committed.

 Results of Acting: